kyperbelt/adapted-strength/docs/coding_standards.md

 ## Git and Version control standards
 - Developers MUST NOT push directly to main.
 Instead, developers MUST develop feature branches, which are to be merged into main after review.
     - There SHALL be one exception: Developers can force push to main, for extreme circumstances.
 Usage of this exception SHOULD be avoided, and developers SHALL notify the team upon usage
+- Developers SHOULD remove feature branches that are merged to main.
 - Developers SHALL be subject to a code review before feature branches are to be merged to main.
     - Specfically, there MUST be at least one approval before a branch can be merged to main.
     - There SHALL be one exception: Developers can force push to main without review, for extreme circumstances.
 Usage of this exception SHOULD be avoided, and developers SHALL notify the team upon usage
 - Developers SHALL format their commit messages using [yaml](https://learnxinyminutes.com/docs/yaml/) syntax.
-- Developers SHOULD remove feature branches that are merged to main.
+- Developers SHALL prefix their PR name with the Jira Ticket
+    - Example title: `[Adapted-##] Title of the PR`

 ## Microservice Standards